Does employment status predict addiction treatment outcome? Yes and no

 Employment measures included: 1) employment (full-time, part-time, unemployed/looking, and not in labor force); 2) occupation (none, professional/managerial, sales/clerical, crafts/operatives, laborers, farm, and service/household); 3) primary support (none, wages, family/friends, public assistance including all federal/state income programs, retirement, disability, and other); 4) past six months employment (months employed); 5) work missed (past month days of work missed due to substance use); and 6) gross income.

 Employment change measures.

 Change in each of the six employment measures from treatment admission to six-month follow-up were coded as increased, no change, or decreased.
 Continuous variables (i.e., months employed, work missed, gross income) were simply categorized by change at follow-up.
 Primary financial support consisted of wages, other supports, and no support.
 A change from no support to other support (i.e., friends and family, public assistance) was determined to be an increase.
-Occupation was dichotomized to no occupation and any occupation.
-Employment was ordered from full time, part time, unemployed-looking, and out of the labor force.
+Occupation was coded as no occupation or any occupation.
+Employment was categorized as full time, part time, unemployed-looking, or out of the labor force.

 WHAT DID THIS STUDY FIND?

 Employment at the start of treatment was associated with greater likelihood of completing treatment.